 Are your girls freeloading?

-If you do add supplemental light to your chicken coop in the winter, make sure your set-up is completely safe and well installed.
-You don’t want your supplemental lighting for chickens to turn into a coop fire.
+If you do add artificial lighting to your chicken coop in the winter, make sure your set-up is completely safe and well installed.
+You don’t want the supplemental lighting for chickens to turn into a chicken coop fire.

 Happy chickens = plentiful eggs.
 Good luck and happy chicken keeping!